Northfield Mountain: Recreation

 FirstLight Power Resources also manages recreational resources on the mountain as part of their agreement with the state of Massachusetts.
 A cross-country ski area is located on the mountain; it includes groomed trails, warming huts, and ski instruction.
 The 114 mile (183 km) Metacomet-Monadnock Trail traverses the mountain, as do a number of shorter trails.
 FirstLight also offers camping at nearby Barton Cove, environmental programs, and boat tours of the Connecticut River.

 Rose Ledge and Farley Ledges are popular among rock climbers.
 Farley Ledge has been subject to recent conservation and climbing access initiatives.
 Hermit Mountain is the site of "Hermit's Castle," a state historic site where John Smith, a local recluse, made his home from 1857 to 1900.

 Geologic history

-Northfield Mountains' geologic story can begin in the late pre-Cambrian Period.
-The ancient pre-Cambrian rocks are more than 600 million years old and are found only in the Western Berkshires of Massachusetts and in the Green Mountains of Vermont.
+Northfield Mountains' geologic story can begin in the late Precambrian period.
+The ancient Precambrian rocks are more than 600 million years old and are found only in the Western Berkshires of Massachusetts and in the Green Mountains of Vermont.